unChaz/sci-fi-5e/srd/classes/wizard.md

 The study of wizardry is ancient, stretching back to the earliest mortal discoveries of magic.
 It is firmly established in fantasy gaming worlds, with various traditions dedicated to its complex study.

 The most common arcane traditions in the multiverse revolve around the schools of magic.
 Wizards through the ages have cataloged thousands of spells, grouping them into eight categories called schools.
 In some places, these traditions are literally schools; a wizard might study at the School of Illusion while another studies across town at the School of Enchantment.
 In other institutions, the schools are more like academic departments, with rival faculties competing for students and funding.
-Even wizards who train apprentices in the solitude of their own towers use the division of magic into schools as a learning device, since the spells of each school require mastery of different techniques.
+Even wizards who train apprentices in the solitude of their own towers use the division of tek into schools as a learning device, since the spells of each school require mastery of different techniques.

 ##### School of Evocation

-You focus your study on magic that creates powerful elemental effects such as bitter cold, searing flame, rolling thunder, crackling lightning, and burning acid.
+You focus your study on tek that creates powerful elemental effects such as bitter cold, searing flame, rolling thunder, crackling lightning, and burning acid.
 Some evokers find employment in military forces, serving as artillery to blast enemy armies from afar.
 Others use their spectacular power to protect the weak, while some seek their own gain as bandits, adventurers, or aspiring tyrants.

 ###### Evocation Savant